balena-io-experimental/wifi-connect-ble/README.md

 A Resin.io template application that allows wifi configuration via BLE service.
 Currently, it contains specifics for `raspberrypi 3 model B` but the aim is to make it portable as much as possible

+### What it does
+This application checks for internet connectivity each 3 minutes.
+If the check fails, it spawns a GATT server (BLE peripherial mode) that exposes BLE characteristics to configure WiFi connectivity from any BLE central mode device (see the [companion app](https://github.com/resin-io-playground/resin-configurator-client).
+After Internet connection is achieved, the GATT server is shut down until the next check fail.

 ## License